trixi-framework/Trixi.jl/docs/src/multi-physics_coupling.md

 When simulating an MHD system and the [`GlmSpeedCallback`](@ref) is required, we need to specify for which semidiscretization we need the GLM speed updated.
-This can be done with an additional parameter called `semi_indices` which is a tuple containing the semidiscretization indices for all systems that require the GLM speed updated.
+This can be done with an additional parameter called `semi_indices`, which is a tuple containing the semidiscretization indices for all systems that require the GLM speed updated.